-- Reye syndrome – a rare condition that affects the blood, brain, and liver; it is characterized by a rise in ammonia levels and a fall in glucose.
+- Reye syndrome – a rare condition that affects the blood, brain, and liver; it typically causes a rise in ammonia levels and a fall in glucose.
 It affects primarily children and young adults.
 In most cases, it follows and appears to be triggered by a viral infection, such as the flu or chickenpox.
 Children who are given aspirin are at an increased risk.

-- Renal failure – the kidneys are unable to effectively rid the body of urea, leading to a build-up of ammonia in the blood.
+- Kidney (renal) failure – the kidneys are unable to effectively rid the body of urea, leading to a build-up of ammonia in the blood.

-- Rare inherited defects in the urea cycle – a deficiency or defect in one or more of the enzymes necessary to complete the conversion of ammonia to urea.
+- Rare genetic disorder such as a defect in the urea cycle – a deficiency in one of the enzymes necessary to complete the conversion of ammonia to urea.

-Some healthcare practitioners use the ammonia test to monitor the effectiveness of treatment of hepatic encephalopathy, but there is not widespread agreement on its clinical utility.
+Some healthcare practitioners use the ammonia test to monitor the effectiveness of treatment of hepatic encephalopathy, but there is not widespread agreement on this use.
 Since hepatic encephalopathy can be caused by the build-up of a variety of toxins in the blood and brain, blood ammonia levels correlate poorly with the severity of the condition.

 When is it ordered?

-An ammonia test may be ordered when a newborn has symptoms that arise in the first few days after birth, such as:
+An ammonia test may be ordered when a newborn has signs and symptoms that arise in the first few days after birth, such as:

 What does the test result mean?

-A significantly increased concentration of ammonia in the blood indicates that the body is not effectively processing and eliminating ammonia and it may be the cause of the person's signs and symptoms.
+A significantly increased level of ammonia in the blood indicates that your body is not effectively processing and eliminating ammonia and it may be the cause of your signs and symptoms.

-In infants, an extremely high level is associated with an inherited urea cycle enzyme deficiency or defect but may also be seen with hemolytic disease of the newborn.
-Moderate short-lived increases in ammonia are relatively common in newborns, where the level may rise and fall without causing noticeable symptoms.
-(For more about urea cycle disorders, see the Related Pages tab.)
+In infants, high levels might indicate impairment of the urea cycle due to a rare genetic disorder such as a deficiency of one of the urea cycle enzymes, or may also be seen with hemolytic disease of the newborn.
+Moderate, temporary increases in ammonia are relatively common in newborns, where the level may rise and fall without causing noticeable symptoms.
+(For more about urea cycle disorders, see the links in the Related Content section below.)

-An increased ammonia level and decreased glucose level may indicate the presence of Reye syndrome in symptomatic children and teens.
-An increased concentration may also indicate a previously undiagnosed enzymatic defect of the urea cycle.
+An increased ammonia and low glucose in combination with elevated levels of certain liver enzymes may indicate the presence of Reye syndrome in symptomatic children and teens.
+An increased level may also indicate a previously undiagnosed enzymatic defect of the urea cycle.

-A normal blood ammonia level may mean that a person's signs and symptoms are due to a cause other than excess ammonia.
-However, normal concentrations of ammonia do not rule out hepatic encephalopathy.
-Other wastes can contribute to changes in mental function and consciousness, and brain levels of ammonia may be much higher than blood levels.
-This can make correlation of a person's symptoms to ammonia blood levels difficult.
+A normal blood ammonia level may mean that your signs and symptoms are due to a cause other than excess ammonia.
+However, normal levels of ammonia do not rule out hepatic encephalopathy.
+Other breakdown products can contribute to changes in mental function and consciousness, and brain levels of ammonia may be much higher than blood levels.
+This can make correlation of symptoms to ammonia blood levels difficult.

 A decreased level of ammonia may be seen with some types of hypertension, such as essential (high blood pressure of unknown cause) and malignant (very high blood pressure that occurs suddenly and quickly).